opensafely-core/opensafely-vscode/README.md

 NOTE: This extension is currently under development and is subject to change without warning!

-This is a VSCode extension for working woth the [OpenSAFELY](www.opensafely.org) tools.
+This is a VSCode extension for working with the [OpenSAFELY](www.opensafely.org) tools.

-Currently, it supports debugging ehrQL[^1] variables and display the dataset produced from an ehrQL dataset definition, using a set of dummy data tables.
+Currently, it supports debugging ehrQL[^1] variables and displaying the dataset produced from an ehrQL dataset definition, using a set of dummy data tables.

 Note that this extension can only be run with dummy data, as a local debugging tool.